 Request For Access By The Data Subject

 The Data Protection Act provides Data Subjects – those whose image has been captured by the CCTV system and can be identified - with a right to access data held about themselves, including those obtained by CCTV.
-Requests for such data should be made to [NAME].
+Requests for such data should be made to Gillian Crowley, Headteacher.

 Public Information